jerry8137/multi-radar-inertial-odometry/README.md

 # Multi-radar inertial odometry

-This is the implementaion of the paper "Multi-Radar Inertial Odometry for 3D State Estimation using mmWave Imaging Radar" tested with two 4d automotive radars.
+This is an unofficial implementaion of the paper "[Multi-Radar Inertial Odometry for 3D State Estimation using mmWave Imaging Radar](https://doi.org/10.48550/arXiv.2311.08608)" tested with two 4d automotive radars.

 [demo video](https://youtu.be/Nd2S2k3zKCg)